-- one microliter of blood contains 4.7 to 6.1 million (male), 4.2 to 5.4 million (female) – The most abundant cells in vertebrate blood are red blood cells.
+Count of red blood cells: One microliter of blood contains 4.7 to 6.1 million (male), 4.2 to 5.4 million (female) – The most abundant cells in vertebrate blood are red blood cells.

 - A healthy adult man has, on average, 5 million to 5.5 million RBCs mm–3 of blood.

 - These are formed in the red bone marrow in adults.

 - Nucleus (and other cell organelles) is absent in RBCs in most mammals and are biconcave in shape